 Joe was born and raised on Staten Island NY, just a short ferry ride to Manhattan where he attended The High School of Art and Design and college at Parsons earning a BFA degree.
 Since 1974 he has worked for most major magazines and newspapers as well as for corporate and advertising clients, book publishers and record companies.

-Clients have included: American Express, Barnes & Noble.com, Capitol Records, Folio Society, The New York Times Book Review, The New Yorker, The Rock & Roll Hall of Fame, Rolling Stone, Smithsonian, Sports Illustrated and Time.
+Clients have included: American Express, Audubon, Barnes & Noble.com, Capitol Records, Folio Society, The New York Times Book Review, The New Yorker, Politico, The Rock & Roll Hall of Fame, Rolling Stone, Sports Illustrated, Time and the Wall St. Journal.

 Among his awards are four silver medals from the Society of Illustrators.
-He has been profiled in Communication Arts Magazine as well as other graphic arts journals.
-In 1999 Joe had a one-man exhibition of his work at the Society of Illustrators in New York.
+In 2016 he was awarded the Society's prestigious Hamilton King Award.
+Joe has been profiled in Communication Arts Magazine as well as other graphic arts journals.
+In 1999 he had a one-man exhibition of his work at the Society of Illustrators in New York.
 In 2007 Joe illustrated Elmore Leonard's 10 RULES OF WRITING for Harper Collins and in 2011 a limited edition book of his blues musician portraits, BLACK WHITE & BLUES was published by Strike Three Press.
 His work is also included in the Taschen book "100 Illustrators".
-Joe was awarded the prestigious Hamilton King Award from the Society of Illustrators in 2016.

 A musician as well, Joe plays drums with The Half-Tones, an illustrator jazz group.
 He lives in western New Jersey.